clarkmcc/go-hubspot/generated/events/docs/EventsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetEventsV3EventsGetPageRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetPageRequest struct via the builder pattern

 Name | Type | Description  | Notes